cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

         SP:  94.4 MB
 1.4.31-Beta05  July 2012  First public beta of CT 1.4.31.
 1.4.31-Beta06  Feb.
 2013  Second public beta of CT 1.4.31.
+1.4.31-Beta06a June 2013  Third public beta of CT 1.4.31
+                          (first one with a Greek language version) 1.4.31-Beta06a July 2013  Fourth public beta of CT 1.4.31 (first with OpenSSL and SAP lib replacing Secude).
 1.4.31  Many bug fixes and a few enhanced functionality compared to 1.4.30.